SECURITY

 Layer 3, Retrieval Filter

-Vector search filtered to user's tier.
-Locked chunks excluded before LLM call.
+Vector search filtered to the user's access level.
+Restricted chunks excluded before the LLM call.

-LLM physically cannot access locked content.
+The LLM physically cannot access content above the user's permission level.
 Prompt injection cannot bypass structural exclusion.

 SECURITY FEATURES